blowery/jest-leaky-promises/README.md

 A demo repo that shows how Promises can reject across test suites when workers are reused.

 ## Setup
-Pull this repo, run `npm install`, then `npm test`.
+Pull this repo, run `npm install`, then `npm test-jest`.
 You should see two test suites run, with the second suite failing due to a promise rejection from the first suite.

 ```